specadmin/toyota-mpx/MPX-codes.md

     </tr>
 </table>

-Note: units are defined in byte2 (if it is present) or 0x6A packet.
+Note: units are defined in byte2 (if it is present) or in 0x6A packet.

-Example: `45 A3 00 74` -- average fuel rate 11.6 L/100km
+Example: `45 A3 00 74 40` -- average fuel rate 11.6 L/100km

 <br>